 Drugs can be broadly divided into three categories based on their main effects.
-They may act solely as stimulants, depressants or hallucinogens.
+They may act solely as stimulants, as depressants or as hallucinogens (aka psychedelics).

-Quite a few drugs show two of these effects at the same time, and are then described either as stimulant hallucinogens (e.g. ecstasy) or as depressant hallucinogens (e.g. cannabis).
+Quite a few drugs have mixed effects.
+Many show two effects at the same time, and can then be described either as stimulant hallucinogens (for example, ecstasy) or as depressant hallucinogens (for example, cannabis).

-In addition to these 3 broad categories, each particular drug has its own specific effects and risks.
+In addition to these 3 broad categories, each particular drug has its own specific effects and risks,